 If you work with Hubspot, for example, you will have more than 150 properties at contact level at your disposal by default.
 You can add more that are specific for your company, so you can customize your CRM for your company and sales and marketing teams.

 Gathering data is of course not the purpose.
 It’s what you do with it that counts.
 In any case, you may want to build some useful dashboards with relevant data for you.
 These dashboard will help you:

 Lots of people think of a CRM as only a sales tool.
 Managing customers in a system was mainly a responsibility of the sales people.
-But times have changed: many people in your organisation get in touch with customers and benefit from the data in your CRM to do their job.
-So it is much more than just sales: it affects your entire organisation.
+But times have changed: many people in your organization get in touch with customers and benefit from the data in your CRM to do their job.
+So it is much more than just sales: it affects your entire organization.